wayinone/esp32-firebase-utils/README.md

 ## APIs

 Note that all the APIs here are wrappers of Firebase's REST API, hence, WIFI is necessary.
+Also please make sure you have configure the project with the setting described in section [Configuration for this Component](#configuration-for-this-component)

 * If you don't have WIFI setup in your project, you can simply include my `components/wifi` (by copy paste or use `idf_component.yaml` like above, with `path: "components/wifi`.
 Then set your WIFI's SSID and password in `idf.py menuconfig`-> WIFI STA Configuration)

     ```cpp
     #include "station_mode.h"